Customize a geometric shape in your browser, then export a water-tight STL file ready for 3D printing — no install, no sign-up.

 A prism based on a 5-pointed star.

-Left-click drag to orbit.
-Sliders rotate the object.
+Left-click drag to orbit the object.

 Welcome to the 3D Shape Viewer, a powerful yet easy-to-use tool for visualizing and customizing common and complex 3D geometric shapes.
 This application allows you to select from a wide variety of shapes, adjust their dimensions and parameters in real-time, and export your creation as a "water-tight" STL file, ready for 3D printing or use in other CAD software.